tatermsft/php-origin-tools/README.md

 # PHP Origin Tools

-This repo hosts a simple php application to dump incoming request headers and POST variables into HTML.
+This repo hosts a simple php application to dump incoming query strings, request headers, and POST variables into HTML.

 ## Contributing